TNN Radio: TNN Radio today

 Jimmy Alvarez was the first on-air personality brought on board.
 Alvarez is a music media and publishing veteran.
 Before landing at TNN RADIO Alvarez had previous on-air engagements at KROQ-FM in Los Angeles, California as well as MARS FM – KDLD (103.1 fm) Santa Monica, California.
 Also on the broadcast is long-time co-host Randi Lavik who also had previous engagements in Los Angeles with KLOS and Pirate Radio.

 Additional On-Air staff includes Liza Kumjian-Smith (aka Leeza London).
-London features new music from the UK.
 Before joining TNN, London spent two decades at KROQ as a featured DJ on the Original Rodney on the Roq show with Rodney Bingenheimer as the American in London.

 Over the years, TNN has developed a network of contributors that cover and report on events throughout the music landscape.
 Reviews and photography have been featured in the OC Weekly, Slam Scene Magazine and the Los Angeles Times.

 TNN is a media mainstay at events such as the SoCal Hoe Down, Punk Rock Bowling, Sabroso Festival, and One Love Cali Reggae Fest.
 Past events include Vans Warped Tour, Sunset Strip Music Festival, and It's Not Dead Festival.

-In 2013, TNN provided photo content for Rob Zombie's Great American Nightmare.
-Photo content also used in campaigns for American Authors, Social Distortion and 311.
+In 2013, TNN provided photo content for Rob Zombie's Great American Nightmare, American Authors, Social Distortion and 311.

 TNN's video interviews have been featured on official websites for American Authors and The Addicts.
 Staff photographer Shareef Ellis has had his work featured in the OC Weekly and the Los Angeles Times.
 Staff photographers have had their work featured by bands such as Awolnation, Blaqk Audio, Cage the Elephant, The Dirty Heads, The Offspring, The Interrupters, Lit, Sublime with Rome, Terri Nunn and Berlin, Oingo Boingo Dance Party, Rob Zombie, Social Distortion, Young the Giant, X the band and 311.

 In August 2014, TNN partnered with Skindie Magazine to produce a series of video interviews.
 Their first collective effort was featured with Pixies.
 That video was featured throughout all of the band's social media pages.
-AFI-side project XTRMST, Blaqk Audio as well as 311 utilized staff photos for their social media content.
+AFI-side project XTRMST, Black Audio as well as 311 utilized staff photos for their social media content.

-On August 10 2014, TNN Radio was the first terrestrial radio station to play music by The Interrupters.
+On August 10, 2014, TNN Radio was the first terrestrial radio station to play music by The Interrupters.

-In March 2015, executive producer Jimmy Alvarez produced and interviewed blues icon Buddy Guy for the KX935 Morning Show with host Tyler Russell.
+In March 2015, executive producer Jimmy Alvarez produced and interviewed Blues icon Buddy Guy for the KX935 Morning Show with host Tyler Russell.

 In October 2015, Dave McWane of Big D and the Kids table chose TNN RADIO to play their new single "Oi DJ."